MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/office-online-server-overview.md

- includes external data connectivity and data refresh features similar to those found in in SharePoint Server 2013. ( has been removed from SharePoint in - you use instead.)
+Excel Online includes external data connectivity and data refresh features similar to those found in Excel Services in SharePoint Server 2013.
+(Excel Services has been removed from SharePoint in SharePoint Server 2016 - you use Excel Online instead.)